SNAP Benefits in Arkansas: How to Apply and Qualify

 EBT Deposit Schedule in Arkansas

-In Arkansas, SNAP benefits are deposited between the 4th and 13th of each month.
-Your specific date depends on the last digit of your Social Security Number, which helps you plan your monthly grocery shopping.
+In Arkansas, your SNAP benefits are deposited between the 4th and 13th of each month.
+Your specific date depends on the last digit of your Social Security Number, which helps you plan your grocery budget.

-You can find your exact payment date in our Arkansas deposit schedule.
+You can find your specific payment date in our Arkansas deposit schedule.

 How to Check Your EBT Card Balance

-You can check your balance in several ways.
-Log into the ConnectEBT portal, use the Benny app, call the number on your card, or look at your last grocery receipt.
+You can check your EBT balance in several ways.
+Use the ConnectEBT website, the Benny app, or call the number on your card.
+Your balance is also printed on your latest store or ATM receipt.

 Check Your Arkansas EBT Balance